Wednesday 22 June 2022, at the Scottish Parliament and online

 Professor Vallor’s research explores how new technologies, especially AI, reshape human moral character, habits, and practices.

 Richard Leonard MSP has served as an MSP for the Central Region since he was first elected to the Scottish Parliament in May 2016.

 Richard was leader of the Scottish Labour Party from 2017 to 2021.
 He is a former Organiser for the GMB trade union and a former Scottish TUC economist.

-Richard is convener of the Parliament’s Public Audit Committee, which the partner for this event.
+He is convener of the Parliament’s Public Audit Committee, the partner for this event.

 A review by Robbie Scarff of the action that parliaments around the world have taken in relation to artificial intelligence.

 Perspectives on AI and its uses, Professor Ram Ramamoorthy

 Professor Ramamoorthy began by describing what constitutes AI: a collection of computational methods and tools that make various processes automated.